Department of Computer Science

 Read more about current research and participation/PI in funded projects and/or check the Publications page for concrete results.

-Teaching (in 2013)
+Teaching (in 2021)

-- previous courses
+previous years and courses

 (Dr.ir.drs.)
 C. Maria Keet (PhD, MSc, MA, BSc(hons)) is an Associate Professor with the Department of Computer Science, University of Cape Town.
 She focuses on logic-based knowledge representation, ontologies, conceptual data modelling, and their interaction with natural language tools, which has resulted in over 100 peer-reviewed publications at venues including KR, FOIS, K-CAP, EKAW, ESWC, ER, CIKM, Applied Ontology, Data and Knowledge Engineering, and the Semantic Web Journal.
 She is, and was, PI on two NRF-funded (CPRR-grant) projects on a grammar engine for Nguni languages, and was PI on an DST/MINCyT-funded bi-lateral project with Argentina on ontology-driven conceptual modelling.
 She was involved in the EU FET FP6 TONES, EU IRSES FP7 Net2, and EU FP7 e-Lico projects, coordinated the development of several tools, and has served in over 25 Program Committees of international workshops and conferences and reviewed for numerous journals; recently she has been a (PC or local) chair for EKAW2020, FOIS2018, CNL2018, IJCAI 2021 Demo track, and the ISWC2019 outrageous ideas track.